riscv-software-src/riscof/docs/source/intro.rst

 Target Audience
 ===============

-This document is targetted for the following categories of audience
+This document is targeted for the following categories of audience

 Users
 -----

-RISCOF, as a utility is targetted towards verification and design engineers who wish to check if their RISC-V implementation (simulation models, HDL models, etc.) is compliant to the RISC-V specification.
+RISCOF, as a utility is targeted towards verification and design engineers who wish to check if their RISC-V implementation (simulation models, HDL models, etc.) is compliant to the RISC-V specification.
 This document will refer to this category of audience as users of RISCOF in the remaining sections of this document.